noisebridge/PythonClass/winter2016/functions_omnibus.md

     5. Example time.
 Head over to decorator1.py and continue through all the decorator examples.

+## NOTE: May remove from lesson
-5. Functools - What's a partial?
+6. Functools - What's a partial?
     1. A [partial](https://docs.python.org/2/library/functools.html#functools.partial) is part of a callable object (generally a function) with a fixed keyword argument or positional argument.
 This reduces the number of arguments that need to be provided to the function, essentially 'fixing' one argument.
     2. Review the partial example.
     3. Functools also has an update_wrapper function for making a decorator's wrapper look like the wrapped object.
 Invoked using the @wraps decorator on the function wrapper.